SuperDARNCanada/borealis/docs/source/new_experiments.rst

 through defining the ``rx_antenna_pattern`` field in the full field of view experiment.
 A custom function can be written in the experiment and passed to borealis ::

-    beamforming_function(beam_angle, freq, antenna_count, antenna_spacing, offset=0.0):
+    beamforming_function(beam_angle, freq, antenna_locations):

     ...

     slice_dict['tx_antenna_pattern'] = beamforming_function

-The function should expect to receive beam angles, operating frequencies, number of antennas, antenna spacing, and an offset.
-This function will be called for both the rx signals from the main array and the interferometer array.
+The function should expect to receive beam angles, operating frequencies, and antenna locations, This function will be called for both the rx signals from the main array and the interferometer array.
 The return is expected to be the desired phase for beamforming each antenna, and should be of size [beam_angle, antenna_count].
 The magnitude of each entry should be less than or equal to 1.

 .. _bistatic experiments: